KrzysztofRomanczuk/KrzysztofRomanczuk/README.md

 💡 The technology I use:

--Python (FastAPI)
+- Python (FastAPI)
--JavaScript (Node)
+- JavaScript (Node)
--HTML & CSS
+- HTML & CSS
--SQL
+- SQL
--REST
+- REST

 📚 Libraries I work with:

--OpenCV
+- OpenCV
--Matplotlib
+- Matplotlib
--TensorFlow
+- TensorFlow
--Pandas
+- Pandas
--NumPy
+- NumPy
--React
+- React

 👀 I’m interested in:

--Web Development
+- Web Development
--Computer Vision
+- Computer Vision
--Machine Learning
+- Machine Learning
--Quantum Computing
+- Quantum Computing

 🌱 I’m currently learning:

--Azure
+- Azure
--Cirq
+- Cirq

 💞️ I’m looking to collaborate on:

 Projects that leverage cutting-edge technology to solve real-world problems.
 I'm particularly interested in AI applications in various sectors such as:

--Healthcare: AI has the potential to transform the way we diagnose and treat diseases, and improve patient outcomes.
+- Healthcare: AI has the potential to transform the way we diagnose and treat diseases, and improve patient outcomes.
 I'm interested in collaborating on projects that use AI to analyze medical data, develop predictive models, and improve healthcare delivery.

--Finance: AI can help banks and financial institutions with fraud detection, credit risk analysis, and investment strategies.
+- Finance: AI can help banks and financial institutions with fraud detection, credit risk analysis, and investment strategies.
 I'm interested in collaborating on projects that use AI to improve financial decision-making and create innovative financial products.

 📫 How to reach me: